fdxs-alt/url-shortener/README.md

 ## URL-shortener
 Simple app built with React and Express, which allows user to shorten any link.
-[Design based on](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G)
+[Design based on Frontend Mentor challange](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G)
 ##### Features:
 1. Fully responsible
 2. Mongoose as ORM